The Bridgewater Canal was built by the Earl of Bridgewater to carry coal out of his mines to Manchester.

 For a number of years Stockton Heath was the southern terminus of the canal, due to the owner of the land beyond not being willing to sell.
 Even with the eventual extension of the canal the packet-boats continued to terminate at the London Bridge Steps, beside the London Bridge Inn, The steps are still there, in good condition and well worth a visit.
 On the other side of the road bridge carrying the A49 over the canal there are two other interesting and important buildings.
 One housed the ticket office for the packet-boat services.The other, on the other side of the canal is the former "Bank Rider's" or "Jockey's house.

 (It is not clear whether this building provided accommodation for the Bank Riders of both services.)

 On what must at once been an outside wall of this house is an unusual painting, depicting two horses drawing a streamlined passenger boat.
 It cannot be the 'Duchess Countess' (that ended its days at Welsh Frankton on the Llangollen Canal) as it is depicted with a rounded cabin roof, whereas the 'Duchess Countess' had a flat roof.
 It might well have been, however, the predecessor to 'Duchess Countess' or the boat on the Runcorn service.

-We have had masterclean fund one of pur projects this year, many thanks to them.
+We have had Masterclean fund one of our projects this year, many thanks to them.
 It is greatly appreciated, please click their link for all your carpet cleaners london requirements.